 Tips for bringing baby chicks home

-For many of us, spring signals a time of rebirth and new adventures.
+For many, spring signals a time of rebirth and new adventures.
 Many people will be adding to their homesteads by purchasing baby chicks from their local farm store or another source.
-Chicks are delicate creatures and require some tender, loving care during the first few weeks of life.
-Here are some tips from Michigan State University Extension and Michigan Department of Agriculture and Rural Development to help you be prepared to provide the best start you can to your new additions.
+Some will even order chicks directly form a hatchery and they will be delivered by the United States Postal Service.
+Chicks are delicate and require extra care during the first few weeks of life.
+Here are some tips from Michigan State University Extension to help you be prepared to provide the best start you can to your new additions.

-- Have a brooder, a first home, for your baby chicks that is warm, draft-free and has about 0.5 to 1 square foot of space per chick.
+- The brooder is large enough to have about 0.5 to 1 square foot of space per chick.

-- Prepare your brooder with 3-4 inches of bedding that is absorbent- and odor-free.
-Tip: Pinewood shavings or chopped straw work best.
+- Prepare your brooder with 3-4 inches of bedding that is absorbent and odor-free.
+Pinewood shavings or chopped straw work best.